williamkwao/kwao.io/src/pages/blog/2020-04-18-how-to-improve-the-developer-experience-of-your-software-projects.md

 * **Ensure that the default start and build scripts work**: For a node application this is the npm start script and for Java application, this can be the Maven run or Gradle run command.
 * **Custom shell scripts to set up and build in dev environment:**Some projects might have custom build steps.
 These can be abstracted away by having a shell script to build dependencies and setup environment variables
 * **Utilize SDK and version management tools:**Some projects might require an older version of a language or framework.
-Using tools like[SDKMan](https://sdkman.io/)and[NVM](https://github.com/nvm-sh/nvm)make it easy to manage these dependency requirement differences.
+Using tools like [SDKMan](https://sdkman.io/) and [NVM](https://github.com/nvm-sh/nvm) make it easy to manage these dependency requirement differences.

 - - -